reuters-graphics/graphics-components/CONTRIBUTING.md

 An editor will approve your PR after addressing any issues they see.
 Once an editor approves and there are no conflicts or failing tests, you can merge your PR into master.

+### Test in downstream projects

+Once a PR is created, a testable version of the library is published via [pkg.pr.new](https://github.com/stackblitz-labs/pkg.pr.new).
+A comment will be added to your PR that documents how to install the library's test version.
+Use it to test any new components or features in the graphics kit.

 ### ✉️ Publishing to the team

 Publishing is handled via [changesets](https://github.com/changesets/changesets) and should follow [semantic versioning](https://semver.org/) conventions.
 Most MINOR and all MAJOR version changes should be identified ahead of time during PR review.

+Once a new version of the library is published, a [PR will be created in the graphics kit](https://github.com/reuters-graphics/bluprint_graphics-kit/pulls) to update this dependency.
+Merge that.